sunarch/f_tj_tomjoro-github-io/_posts/2021-12-14-functional-programming-is-a-lie.md

 Of these three statements, mutation is the hardest one to understand because the black box can no longer be treated as a black box - it can affect the world outside the box.
 We must look into the black box to understand what it did to x.

+In languages that have immutable state recusion is not somthing to avoid, rather it's the only way to loop.
+Recursion is seen as dangerous in many languages - but that's because they have mutation.

 # Mutation is a Lie

 Remember the beer analogy, i.e. that the shelf has state, that computer memory has state.